 Item 19: Ancillary Equipment

 Enter each model and list subsystem elements by name and manufacturer's port number that fall within the product’s registration/certification "envelope."
 If telephones and consoles are HAC, indicate by using HAC.
-Note; information is not required for single and two line devices.
+Note: information is not required for single and two line devices.
 For cordless phones used as stations, indicate the frequency band used and that digital security coding is employed.